frei-repo/LocModFE/README.md

 needs to be installed first according to the instruction given on www.dealii.org.

-For compilation create a build folder (for example in the code/ folder) and type the following command in a terminal to create a Makefile
+For compilation create a build folder (for example in the code folder) and type the following command in a terminal to create a Makefile

-cmake .
+cmake ..

 The code can then be compiled by writing

 make release

 in the same folder.
-To execute the examples, go to the test folder and run the following command (for example 1)
+To execute the examples, go to the data folder and run the following command (for example 1)

-../build/step-modfe parameters_test_case_1.prm
+../code/build/step-modfe parameters_test_case_1.prm

 or, for Example 2

-../build/step-modfe parameters_test_case_2.prm
+../code/build/step-modfe parameters_test_case_2.prm

 In the parameter files, one can among other options set and unset the boolean parameter {Use Hierarchical} to choose the basis to be used and select